To be accepted as a student at Williamsburg Technical College, an applicant must:

 Starting in spring semester 2015, WTC will offer five totally online courses and several hybrid courses (online with some classroom attendance).
 Look at the course schedule to see what online opportunities are available for you at WTC.
 For information, contact the Office of Academic Affairs.

-You may have heard of "continuing education" courses available through South Carolina's technical colleges.
+You may have heard of "workforce development or continuing education" courses available through South Carolina's technical colleges.
 These courses offer updating, upgrading and supervisory development training, both in-plant and on-campus.
 Training can be custom-tailored to meet the specific needs of industry and can provide courses for enhanced personal abilities through "hobby courses."

 In accordance with provisions of the Rural Development Act, the state's technical colleges are the designated providers of training to help keep the existing workforce up-to-date with changing technology and competitive in global markets.
 For more information on workforce development training, contact the Office of Workforce Development.